Kelvinayala10/license-plate-recognition/README.md

 <!--- [9] --->

 Currently, there are not many options available to curate a dataset composed of license plates from the United States.
 The few resources that are found publicly, found [here](doc/3rd_party_data_source_links.txt), are not licensed for commercial applications and thus it becomes necessary to manually create new datasets for each prototype application.
 This blocks companies and teams from being able to develop new software and methodologies in applications such as license plate recognition as now countless man-hours must now be used to collect data in public domains.
-When this is completed, even if data is collected on public roads/spaces, companies would be wary of disclosing this action stemming from the emergence of possible avenues of litigation from increased data privacy protection llaws such as the [GDPR](https://gdpr-info.eu) and [CCPA](https://oag.ca.gov/privacy/ccpa).
+When this is completed, even if data is collected on public roads/spaces, companies would be wary of disclosing this action stemming from the emergence of possible avenues of litigation from increased data privacy protection laws such as the [GDPR](https://gdpr-info.eu) and [CCPA](https://oag.ca.gov/privacy/ccpa).

-This situation is further complicated by the fact that unlike other nations, the possible license plate designs and lettering format differs greatly from state-to-state.
+This situation is further complicated by the fact that unlike other nations, the possible license plate designs and lettering format used in the United States differs greatly from state-to-state.
 For comparison, currently license plates in Texas for the most part have a white background with black lettering in a format of 3 letters followed by 4 numbers in the format of “ABC-1234”.
 However, given that there are license plates still around spanning decades and the numerous customizations that a given driver may use, even in a relatively simple design such as Texas, there are still multiple possible combinations of plates that must be accounted for when developing a dataset that reflects all possible cases in real-world scenarios.

 Take the license plate shown below as an example, this license plate was custom made to use in this project and is the only license plate that is not anonymized as it is on one of my personal vehicles.
 Likewise, as of the writing of this documentation “MLE2024” is not registered to any vehicle in Texas.
 All figures found in this document that contain license plate data have been altered in post-production to grey out the last 4 characters of a given license plate — the same practice that is currently being used by ride-sharing companies in an effort to increase privacy protection for drivers.